natephor/MathGame/README.md

 - [ ] Try to implement levels of difficulty.
 - [ ] Add a timer to track how long the user takes to finish the game.
 - [ ] Create a 'Random Game' option where the players will be presented with questions from random operations
 - [ ] To follow the DRY Principle, try using just one method for all games.
-Additionally, double check your project and try to find opportunities to achieve the same functionality with less code, avoiding repetition when possible.
+Additionally, double-check your project and try to find opportunities to achieve the same functionality with less code, avoiding repetition when possible.